 Jack Ball has served as a member of our board of directors since September 2018.
-Mr. Ball also serves as the President of Tyball Associates LLC and serves on the board of directors of Carterra, Inc., a biotechnology company, KromaTiD, Inc., a biotechnology company, and NanoCellect Biomedical, Inc., a biotechnology company.
+Since 2011, Mr. Ball has served as the President of Tyball Associates LLC, a medical device consulting firm.
+He also serves on the board of directors of Carterra, Inc., a biotechnology company, since 2016, and on the board of directors of KromaTiD, Inc., a biotechnology company.
+From March 2016 to June 2023, Mr. Ball served on the board of directors of NanoCellect Biomedical, Inc., a biotechnology company.
 From October 2010 to March 2021, Mr. Ball served on the board of directors of Swift Biosciences Inc., a biotechnology company.
 From September 2013 to December 2019, Mr. Ball served as Chief Executive Officer and a board member at Solulink Inc., a biotechnology company.
 From February 2006 to July 2011, Mr. Ball was Chief Commercial Officer at Accuri Cytometers, Inc., a medical instruments company, which was sold to Becton Dickinson & Co in March 2011.
-Prior to that, Mr. Ball was Chief Executive Officer at Amnis Corporation, a biotechnology company, Chief Commercial Officer at Molecular Probes, Inc., a biotechnology company, Senior Vice President and General Manager at Orchid Biosciences, a DNA testing services biotechnology company and President for North America at Amersham Biosciences Corp., a healthcare company.
+Prior to that, Mr. Ball was Chief Executive Officer at Amnis Corporation, a biotechnology company, Chief Commercial Officer at Molecular Probes, Inc., a biotechnology company and President for North America at Amersham Pharmacia Biosciences Corp., a healthcare company.
 Mr. Ball holds a B.S. in Agriculture from the University of Georgia.